timschott/timschott.github.io/_posts/2020-02-11-word-embeddings-miklov-et-al.md

 ---
-title:  Miklov. et Al - Distributed Representation Representations of Words and phrases and their compositionality.
+title:  Miklov. et al - Distributed Representation Representations of Words and phrases and their compositionality.
 date:   2020-02-11
 layout: post
 categories: reading-log